thewtex/tmux-mem-cpu-load/README.rst

 Dependencies
 ------------

-Currently only tested on Linux.
-Mac OSX is known not to work.
-Patches or hardware are welcome.
+Currently, Linux and Mac OSX are supported.

 Building
 ~~~~~~~~